JF-2121/wasteer-hackathon-docs/README.md

 Determine the optimal waste composition:

-- Each waste type has an associated calorific value, as shown in Table X (missing).
+- Each waste type has an associated calorific value, as shown in the file `waste_code_properties`.
-- Identify which waste types should be added to the bunker, and in what quantity (kg), to maintain an average calorific value of 10 MJ/kg.
-Make sure to include your learnings from problem 1 to not exceed bunker capacity.
+- Identify which waste types should be added to the bunker, to maintain an average calorific value of 10 MJ/kg.
 - Showcase your approach using truck delivery record data:
   - Assume that at the start of the data, the average calorific value inside the bunker is 10 MJ/kg.
   - You may define your own reasonable assumption for the initial bunker mass.
   - Select several truck delivery records from the dataset to showcase your approach.
 Estimate how individual deliveries change the average calorific value inside the bunker and determine which waste type(s) and quantities would be needed to bring it back toward 10 MJ/kg.
-Remember to consider your learnings from problem 1 to make sure the bunker does not exeed its limits.
+Remember to consider your learnings from problem 1 to make sure the bunker does not exceed its limits.

 # Expected Output & Submission